dwuab/WEScall/README.md

 The second line specifies the target region bed file.
 It lists the targeted exonic regions with start and stop chromosome locations in GRCh37/hg19.
 Note, WEScall can also support the analysis of samples from whole genome sequencing (WGS).
 In this case, the target region bed file is not necessary.

-The third line specifies the location of the 1KG3 reference panel used for genotype imputation.
+The third line specifies the location of the 1KG3 reference panel used for genotype phasing.

-The fourth line specifies the location of the genetic map files used for genotype imputation.
+The fourth line specifies the location of the genetic map files used for genotype phasing.

 Now we can generate the master job file using the following command